What is SNIPER?

 Structured, not ad-hoc.
 Every phase has a defined team, defined outputs, and a quality gate.
 There is no ambiguity about what happens next.

 Parallel, not serial.
 Discovery agents research simultaneously.
 Planning agents work in parallel (with dependency management).
-Sprint developers implement stories concurrently.
+Implement phase developers write code concurrently.

 Self-contained stories.
-The solve phase produces stories that embed all context from the PRD, architecture, and UX spec.
+The plan phase produces stories that embed all context from the PRD and architecture.
 A developer reading only the story file has everything needed to implement it.

 File ownership boundaries.
 Each agent owns specific directories.
 Backend developers cannot modify frontend code and vice versa.
 This prevents conflicts and maintains separation of concerns.

 Memory and learning.
-SNIPER tracks conventions, anti-patterns, and decisions across sprints.
-Sprint retrospectives automatically codify lessons learned into the memory system, which is injected into future spawn prompts.
+SNIPER tracks conventions, anti-patterns, and decisions across executions.
+Retrospectives automatically codify lessons learned into the memory system, which is injected into future spawn prompts.

 When to Use SNIPER